M7/M8 Portlaoise Motorway

 Through fostering collaborative relationships, Celtic Roads Group (Portlaoise) Ltd consortium were able to support the Transport Infrastructure Ireland in delivering a vital piece of infrastructure that is enhancing local communities and supporting the future economic growth of Ireland.

-The project has been operational for 3 years and is maintained to a standard that meets the PPP contract terms.
+The project has been operational for over 14 years and is maintained to a standard that meets the PPP contract terms.
 Prior to the motorway’s construction, commuters travelling from Cork to Dublin’s M50 could take over three and a half hours.
 The journey on the M8/M7 today, takes approximately two and a half hours.
 Reduced journey times are testament to the quality of the asset and its success.

 Image